NKeklikian/ipblocklistservice/README.md

 ## Running the tests

+Tests can be run inside a docker container by running

+    make test

+To test locally, run

     pyenv exec poetry run pytest tests/

-Reminder: An active Redis is needed for this to work
+Reminder: An active Redis service is needed for this to work

 ### Sample Test